flyteorg/flytesnacks/cookbook/docs/getting_started/tasks_and_workflows.md

 ### Workflows can be Embedded in Other Workflows

 When a workflow uses another workflow as part of the execution graph, we call the inner workflow a **subworkflow**.
-Subworkflows are strongly typed and behave just like tasks when the outer workflow runs.
+Subworkflows are strongly typed and can be invoked just like tasks when defining the outer workflow.

 For example, we can embed `standard_scale_workflow` inside `workflow_with_subworkflow`, which uses a `generate_data` task to supply the